msaaddev/Hacktoberfest/readme.md

 # copy and paste the following in the terminal after you have executed the previous command
 git push -u origin your_github_username

+# Below Command is optional only if you get an error after the above command such as
+# "error: src refspec your_github_username does not match any"
+# then use the below command, it will solve the issue
+git push origin master
 ```

 9. Now open the forked repository on your GitHub.
 You will see a yellow box at the top telling you that some changes are pushed.
 You will also see a button called `Compare & pull request`.
 Click on it.